Hey, check out the forum! If you're logged in, you can participate!

 Scheduled radio nets are one of the best ways to meet operators in your area.
 You'll hear real voices, learn who's active, and make connections you can build on.
 Check myGMRS.com for net schedules or ask on a local repeater if anyone runs a regular net.

-Ham radio clubs
+Ham radio clubs and hamfests

 Don't overlook your local amateur radio club.
 Many ham operators also hold GMRS licenses and are happy to help newcomers.
 Ham clubs often have: